-Emeritus Professor Brian Warner received the degree of Doctor Science (honoris causa) in December 2009.
+Emeritus Professor Brian Warner received an honorary doctorate in science.
 Warner has vast work experience in lunar phenomena and astronomy, and he stands out as one of the most distinguished scientists to have made South Africa his home.

 In his more than 40 years' work experience, he has produced over 350 articles or chapters in books, and 12 books spanning disciplines as diverse as cosmology, complexity, neural development and the brain, science policy, social development, science and mathematics education, and the relationship between science and religion.

-Professor Gavin Mooney was awarded the degree of Doctor of Social Science at the June graduation.
+Professor Gavin Mooney was awarded an honorary doctorate in social science.
 He is considered to be one of the founding fathers of health economics.
 He has held the position of Professor of Health Economics at the University of Copenhagen, the University of Sydney and, most recently, Curtin University in Perth.